org-mushroom-kingdom/bash-git-script/README.md

 # bash-git-script

 A repo for testing various Bash and Github related things, often tied together.
-Yay!
+This repo also tests Github Actions.

+# Background Info

 This repo is for testing CODEOWNERS, among other things.
 A sample organization had to be made due to this.
 Thus, this repo is owned by the organization **org-mushroom-kingdom**, which is split into four sample teams: